Uninett/Argus/README.md

 * TEMPLATE_DEBUG.
 By default set to the same as DEBUG.
 * ARGUS_DATAPORTEN_SECRET, which holds the password for using dataporten for authentication.
-* ARGUS_FRONTEND_URL, by default "http://localhost:3000", for CORS
+* ARGUS_FRONTEND_URL, for redirecting back to frontend after logging in through Feide, and also CORS
 * EMAIL_HOST, smarthost (domain name) to send email through
 * EMAIL_HOST_PASSWORD, password if the smarthost needs that
 * EMAIL_PORT, in production by default set to 587